Distracted Driving – Car Accident Injury Attorneys

-Ever-evolving cell phone technology can offer some aspects of safety for drivers when used properly and safely.
-But despite the ability to offer aid to stranded drivers or those experiencing car problems, cell phones and other mobile and electronic devices can also create an atmosphere of distraction.
+Ever-evolving cell phone technology can offer some aspects of safety for drivers when used correctly and safely.
+But despite the ability to provide aid to stranded drivers or those experiencing car problems, cell phones and other mobile and electronic devices can also create an atmosphere of distraction.

 Busy lifestyles and excessive time spent in vehicles can push drivers to perform tasks that cannot always be safely completed while operating a vehicle.
 Although text messaging, status updates and mobile web interactions have recently taken heat for becoming a distraction to drivers, GPS systems, grooming and even adjusting radios and music can cause distractions while driving, even if only taking attention for a couple of seconds.